warptools/warpforge/examples/100-formula-parse/example-formulas.md

 These documents should all round-trip.

-FUTURE: we should add sections that contain the debug printout format for the same datum too, which may help human readers of this file see what's going on more clearly.

 FUTURE: we should add fixtures of the hash outputs to each datum.

 FUTURE: optionally add some fixtures that path into the parsed data and pluck out parts of it?